-If you’ve ever looked into the cost of going to Disney World, you’ve quickly realized that the happiest place on earth is also one of the most expensive places to visit.
+Disney world on a budget is possible.
+If you’ve ever looked into the cost of going to Walt Disney World in Florida, you’ve quickly realized that the happiest place on earth is also one of the most expensive places to visit.
 Park tickets cost more than US $100 a person, food can add up, and you need to worry about transportation.
 When you add it all up, Disney World can often be a once in a lifetime trip.

 Disney on a budget – Transportation

 Getting to Orlando from within North America shouldn’t be too expensive, but flights will cost you more if you’re coming from further away.
 Once you’re on the ground, you have various transportation options.
 You just need to decide which makes the most sense for you.